rust-lang/rfcs/text/3537-msrv-resolver.md

 editing `Cargo.toml` and running `cargo check`) will not inform the user.
 If they want to check the status of things, they can run `cargo update -n`.

+Users may pass
+- `--ignore-rust-version` to pick the latest dependencies
+- `--update-rust-version` to pick the `rustc --version`-compatible dependencies, updating your `package.rust-version` if needed to match the highest of your dependencies

 ## `cargo add`

 `cargo add <pkg>` (no version) will pick a version requirement that is low